anubhavamd/Deep-Learning-Updated/README.md

 # Chapter 6 Troubleshooting

-**Issue:** Getting &quot;hipErrorNoBinaryForGPU: Unable to find code object for all current devices!&quot; when trying to run PyTorch
+**Issue:** Getting “hipErrorNoBinaryForGPU: Unable to find code object for all current devices!” when trying to run PyTorch

 The error denotes that PyTorch was not compiled to support the current GPU.